 - Install an alarm: An alarm going off will likely deter most thieves from taking your motorcycle.
 Plus, the sound lets you know something is wrong and calls others’ attention to your bike.

 We offer plenty of other motorcycle safety tips in our On the Road blog.
 Stay safe and enjoy the ride.

-*Based on May, 2014 Data Analytics Forecast Report by National Insurance Crime Bureau (NICB).
+*Based on April 2018, Data Analytics Forecast Report by National Insurance Crime Bureau (NICB).